giva16/drawio-custom-lib/README.md

    <img src="Images/Tutorial Images/Service Interface/3.gif">

 5. Next, we want to specify the Provided Interface that the service provider implements.
 To do this, navigate to the SoaML-Interface Library and select the "Provided Interface" element.
 Drag and drop the element onto the canvas, above the Service Interface Element.
-Give the Provided Interface the name "Statistics Request Taker", this will be the type of the Service Provider's role.
+Give the Provided Interface the name "StatCenter", this will type of the Service Provider's role.

    <img src="Images/Tutorial Images/Service Interface/4.gif">

 6. The Provided Interface should specify the set of messages that the service provider can receive from the service consumer when the consumer is using the specified service.
-Our Provided Interface for the "Eco-Statistics" Service must specify the public operations "requestStatistic()" to represent an optional interaction by the consumer, requesting for a specific Eco-Statistic (i.e. Carbon Emissions, Gas Usage, Nitrogen Emission etc.) and "requestFullReport()" to represent the required interaction by the consumer, requesting for a full report of the Eco-Statistics.
-To specify the first operation, simply rename the Signal element inside the Provided Interface to "+requestStatistic()".
+Our Provided Interface for the "Eco-Statistics" Service must specify the public operations "requestStat()" to represent an optional interaction by the consumer, requesting for a specific Eco-Statistic (i.e. Carbon Emissions, Gas Usage, Nitrogen Emission etc.) and "requestFullReport()" to represent the required interaction by the consumer, requesting for a full report of the Eco-Statistics.
+To specify the first operation, simply rename the Signal element inside the Provided Interface to "+requestStat()".

    <img src="Images/Tutorial Images/Service Interface/5.gif">

 7. Then, we need to add another operation to the Provided Interface for the "requestFullReport()" operation.
 To do this, navigate to the SoaML-Interface Library and select the "Signal" element.
-Drag and drop the element onto the Provided Interface element, below the "requestStatistic()" operation.
+Drag and drop the element onto the Provided Interface element, below the "requestStat()" operation.
 Give the operation the name "+requestFullReport()".

    <img src="Images/Tutorial Images/Service Interface/6.gif">